 Where is it based

-All sessions start and finish at Appleton College/Bridgewater High School near Broomfields Leisure Centre on Tuesday Evenings, and from Victoria Park on Thursday Evenings.
+Our sessions start and finish at Appleton College/Bridgewater High School near Broomfields Leisure Centre on Tuesday Evenings, and from Victoria Park on Thursday Evenings.
 We will work slowly with you, building up your confidence, endurance and strength in what we hope you find an enjoyable way.

 Who are Warrington Road Runners?